Marissa is the writer of ThePracticalMommy and the blog Mommy Knows What's Best. She is a stay-at-home mom to four and was a teacher.

 The tests used to determine gestational diabetes are called a pregnancy glucose tolerance tests.
 They are blood tests using an oral glucose solution.
 There are two types used during pregnancy: a glucose challenge test (GCT) and a glucose tolerance test (GTT).

-In the beginning of pregnancy, if you are at high risk for gestational diabetes, you will be given the glucose challenge test.
-This test is also the test used if you are not high risk, usually between 24-28 weeks.
-This is a non-fasting, one hour test that involves drinking an oral glucose solution that has 50 grams of glucose, and drawing blood after an hour to see how your body responds to the glucose.
+If you are at high risk for gestational diabetes, you will be given the glucose challenge test at the beginning of your pregnancy.
+This is the same test they will administer to all expectant mothers (even those who are not high risk) between 24-28 weeks.
+This is a non-fasting, one-hour test that involves drinking an oral glucose solution that has 50 grams of glucose and drawing blood after an hour to see how your body responds to the glucose.

 If the results are negative, you do not have gestational diabetes.
 If your test results are positive, your doctor will order a glucose tolerance test.